-Hot Gas Re-Heat Space RH Controller
+Hot Gas Re-Heat - Space RH Controller

-NOTE: The Hot Gas Re-Heat system is a factory-installed option.
-The Hot Gas Re-Heat system is not available for single phase (-K voltage code) models.
+NOTE: The Hot Gas Re-Heat system is a factory installed option.

 The Hot Gas Re-Heat dehumidification system requires a field-supplied and field-installed space relative humidity control device.
-This device may be a separate humidistat control (contact closes on rise in space RH above control set point) or a combination thermostat-humidistat control device such as programmable thermostat device with isolated contact set for dehumidification control.
+This device may be a separate humidistat control (contact closes on rise in space RH above control set-point) or a combination thermostat-humidistat control device with isolated contact set for dehumidification control.
 The humidistat is normally used in applications where a temperature control is already provided (such as a third-party Building Management System).

-Connecting a Field-Installed Humidistat
+To Connect a Field-Installed Humidistat: